headerheader

 Private Universities: moderate fees, great options

-In addition to public universities, Germany has a vast selection of private universities with great study programs as well.
-Maybe you might have heard of one of these private Universities that offer degrees taught in English:
+In addition to public universities, Germany has a wide range of private universities with great study programmes.
+You may have heard of one of these private universities offering degrees taught in English:

 Private universities charge a tuition fee to all students, not just international students.

-In spite of these fees, private institutions are still very popular in Germany and many students prefer to attend these, sometimes looking for a very specialized program or option for a smaller student size in courses.
+Despite these fees, private institutions are still very popular in Germany and many students prefer to attend them, sometimes looking for a very specialised programme or the option of smaller classes.
 Whatever the reason may be, should you be interested in looking at the different private universities which Germany has to offer, click here to view the programs and institutions that our StudyFinder has for you.

-So, you aren't fluent in German?
+Not fluent in German?
 No problem!
-There are more than enough study programs available in English for you to choose from.
-By now you know that studying in Germany doesn't mean studying in German.
-If you are pursuing a degree program abroad that is affordable and in a language you are comfortable learning in, then Germany is the place for you.
-The variety of English-language study programs available for international students ensures that there is a study program for everyone!
+There are plenty of English-language study programmes.
+You know that studying in Germany doesn't mean studying in German.
+If you are looking for a study abroad programme that is affordable and in a language you are comfortable with, then Germany is the place for you.
+There is a study programme for everyone!

-Additionally, these universities also have staff and faculty which speak English and can answer any questions you may have.
-This can be particularly useful throughout the application process.
-However, MyGermanUniversity can also fill you in on the ins and outs of applying to a university once you find your dream study program.
-Sign up for our email list where we send tips and information or join one of our weekly webinars to have your questions answered by one of our study counselors!
+These universities also have English-speaking staff and lecturers who can answer any questions you may have.
+This can be particularly useful during the application process.
+MyGermanUniversity can also advise you on the ins and outs of applying to university once you have found your dream course.
+Sign up for our email list to receive tips and information, or join one of our weekly webinars to have your questions answered by one of our study advisors!

 icon